rpenmatc04/geolocate/README.md

 git clone https://github.com/rpenmatc04/geolocate.git
 cd geolocate

-# Step 2: Set up your environment
-pip install -r requirements.txt

-# Step 3: Configure
+# Step 2: Configure
 # Fill in the .env file with the appropriate values (see env.example)

-# Step 4: Run the script
+# Step 3: Run the script
 python3 main.py
 ```

 ### Summary

 This code deals with keeping track of multiple clinicians' current status and sending updates if they leave their corresponding boundary, when they return, and when the API fails.
-Additionally, this code can the send different levels of alerts depending on the distance (configurable), send the current human readabale location by reverse-location from their lattitude, longitude coordinates, and on failures display the most recent information.
+Additionally, this code can the send different levels of alerts depending on the distance (configurable), send the current human readabale location by reverse-location from their lattitude, longitude coordinates, and on failures display the most recent information (REDIS_BOOL set to true).

 ### Scaling Considerations: